Yoast/developer/README.md

 $ yarn
 ```

-Next, you must duplicate the `.env.example` file, and rename it to `.env`.
-The file contains the `DOCSEARCH_KEY` variable which is the key to the Algolia API that powers the search on the portal.

-You must therefore have an Algolia account to obtain this key.
-After having created or you are connected to your Algolia account, go to the "API Keys" menu of your application and copy the value of "Application ID".
-Paste this value instead of `YOUR_KEY_HERE` in the `.env` file.

-That's it, you are ready to use the portal on your local machine.
+That's it!
+You are ready to use the portal on your local machine.

 After this, you have the following options: